Deletion in abstract Voronoi diagrams in expected linear time and related problems: Introduction

-Following the traditional model of abstract Voronoi diagrams (see e.g.~\cite{K89,BCKLPZ15,BLPZ16,BKL16}) the system of bisectors is assumed to satisfy the following axioms, for every subset $S' \subseteq S$:
+Following the traditional model of AVDs (see e.g.~\cite{K89,BCKLPZ15,BKLL18}) the bisector system is assumed to satisfy the following axioms, for every subset $S' \subseteq S$:

-\begin{enumerate} \item[(A1)] Each nearest Voronoi region $\VR(p, S')$ is non-empty and pathwise connected. \item[(A2)] Each point in the plane belongs to the closure of a nearest Voronoi region $\VR(p, S')$. \item[(A3)] After stereographic projection to the sphere, each bisector can be completed to a Jordan curve through the north pole. \item[(A4)] Any two bisectors $J(p, q)$ and $J(r,t)$ intersect transversally and in a finite number of points.
+\begin{enumerate} \itemsep=0pt \item[(A1)] Each Voronoi region $\VR(p, S')$ is non-empty and path-connected. \item[(A2)] Each point in the plane belongs to the closure of a Voronoi region $\VR(p, S')$. \item[(A3)] Each bisector $J(p,q)$ is an unbounded curve, which after stereographic projection to the sphere can be completed to a closed Jordan curve through the north pole. \item[(A4)] Any two bisectors $J(p, q)$ and $J(r,t)$ intersect transversally and in a finite number of points.
 (It is possible to relax this axiom, see \cite{KLN09}). \end{enumerate}

-$\V(S)$ is a plane graph of structural complexity $O(n)$ and its regions are simply-connected.
-It can be computed in time $O(n\log n)$, randomized \cite{KMM93} or deterministic~\cite{K89}.
-To update $\V(S)$, after deleting one site $s\in S$, we compute $\V(S\setminus \{s\})$ within $\VR(s,S)$.
-The sequence of site-occurrences along $\partial \VR(s,S)$ forms a Davenport-Schinzel sequence of order~2 and this constitutes a major difference from the respective problem for points, where no repetition can occur. $\V(S\setminus \{s\})\cap\VR(s,S)$ contains disconnected Voronoi regions, which introduce several complications.
-For example, $\V(S') \cap \VR(s, S' \cup \{s\})$ for $S'\subset S\setminus \{s\}$ may contain various faces that are not related to $\V(S\setminus \{s\})\cap\VR(s,S)$, and conversely, an arbitrary sub-sequence of $\partial\VR(s,S)$ need not correspond to any Voronoi diagram.
-At first sight, a linear-time algorithm may seem infeasible.
+The abstract Voronoi diagram $\V(S)$ is a plane graph of structural complexity $O(n)$ whose regions are simply connected.
+It can be computed in time $O(n\log n)$, both randomized \cite{KMM93} and deterministic~\cite{K89}.

+To update $\V(S)$ after deleting one site $s\in S$, we need to compute $\V(S\setminus \{s\})$ within $\VR(s,S)$.
+This diagram is a tree, if $\VR(s,S)$ is bounded, and a forest otherwise.
+However, its regions can be disconnected, and one region may consist of multiple faces.
+In fact, site-occurrences along $\partial \VR(s,S)$ form a Davenport-Schinzel sequence of order~2.
+Disconnected regions introduce severe complications and constitute a major difficulty, which differentiates the problem from its counterpart on point sites.
+For example, let $S'\subset S\setminus \{s\}$; the diagram $\V(S') \cap \VR(s, S' \cup \{s\})$ may contain faces that do not even appear in $\V(S\setminus \{s\})\cap\VR(s,S)$, and conversely, an arbitrary sub-sequence of arcs on $\partial\VR(s,S)$ need not be related to any Voronoi diagram.
+At a first sight, a linear-time algorithm may even seem infeasible.